Administered pricing compensation claims

 Category of registered participant: [e.g. scheduled generator]

-Administered price period and price limit event(s) that applied: [Start date and time, end date and time]
+Administered price period and region in which price limit event(s) that applied: [Start date and time, end date and time] in [e.g. NSW]

 Type of compensation: [Direct costs/opportunity costs]

-The AEMC’s assessment of administered pricing compensation will take into account any other compensation claimants have received, such as compensation due to market suspension pricing schedule periods, AEMO intervention events or compensation for directions.
+The AEMC’s assessment of administered pricing compensation will consider any other compensation claimants have received, such as compensation for directions or compensation due to AEMO intervention events..